William Foster (New South Wales politician, born 1865): Building career

 Foster started life as a carpenter in 1882, and he held various jobs with building-related companies, eventually becoming a partner in a successful construction business with his father and brother in 1883.
 In 1891, he established his own firm in the building industry, W. F. Foster and Co.

 He served as an executive member on numerous boards and committees.
 He was a member of the Master Builders' Association of New South Wales from 1914 to 1921, serving as vice-president in 1916-17 and president in 1918.
-Foster was also an executive member of the Employers' Federation, two Wages boards, the Soldiers Vocational Training committee, the Soldiers Settlement committee, the Technological Museum Advisory committee, and the Building Trades Rehabilitation committee.

 He was the sole examiner in carpentry and joinery for the Sydney Technical College (which later became TAFE NSW) in 1917.

 In 1925, Foster's timber and joinery works in Redfern were destroyed by fire.

 Political career

 Following a successful career as a builder, Foster entered politics in 1920 at the age of 55.
 By this time he had built a reputation as a well-known builder and contractor.

 From 1920 to 1936 he served on Woollahra Council, and was mayor from 1923 to 1925.
 During his term as mayor, he launched improvements that made Woollahra one of the most up-to-date municipalities in metropolitan Sydney.

 He first entered New South Wales Parliament in 1925 when he was elected to the New South Wales Legislative Assembly as a Nationalist member for Eastern Suburbs.
 Following the re-introduction of single-member districts in 1927, he represented Vaucluse as a member of the United Australia Party.

+Foster served as an executive member of the Employers' Federation, two Wages boards, the Soldiers Vocational Training committee, the Soldiers Settlement committee, the Technological Museum Advisory committee, and the Building Trades Rehabilitation committee.